-Each member of the Audit Committee is independent, as defined by the New York Stock Exchange ("NYSE") rules, financially literate, and is limited to serving on no more than three audit committees of public companies.
+Each member of the Audit Committee is independent, as defined by the New York Stock Exchange ("NYSE") rules, financially literate, and is limited to serving on no more than three audit committees of public companies, inclusive of the Company's Audit Committee.
 The Board of Directors has designated all members of the Audit Committee as Financial Experts as defined by the rules of the Securities and Exchange Commission.
 In 2023, Sara Martinez Tucker was named as Chair of the Audit Committee.